PJotter02/Raindrop/README.md

       - It has to be run within the project directory

 ##How to Stop a Django Project
-Use CRTL-BREAK
+1) Use CRTL-BREAK
-For my laptop, I need to use ctrl+fn+b
+      - For my laptop, I need to use ctrl+fn+b

 ##How to Migrate changes in Django Project
+1) Use the above command to step execution
-Once execution stops for the DJango Project type python manage.py migrate
+2) type python manage.py migrate